-In 2022, the reductions in planned kilometres were unwound, helping to cater for the increased demand for travel compared to the pandemicaffected periods of 2020 and 2021.
-However, bus driver shortages were experienced by all operators during 2022 and 2023, mirroring shortages in many areas of the national economy.
-This impacted the number of kilometres that could be operated during certain periods of these years.
+In 2022, the reductions in planned kilometres were unwound, helping to cater for the increased demand for travel compared to the pandemic-affected periods of 2020 and 2021.
+However, bus driver shortages were experienced by all operators during 2022, mirroring shortages in many areas of the national economy.
+This impacted the number of kilometres that could be operated during certain periods of the year.